Termite Control

 • Clear access to skirting lines, store rooms, meter boxes, and perimeter walls.

-• Move stacked timber, cardboard, and unused files away from inspection areas.
+• Move stacked timber, cardboard, and unused files away from assessment areas.

 • Highlight any recent leaks, bathroom seepage, or drainage concerns to the technician.